Welcome to An Zhu's Home Page

 Chandra Chekuri, Sanjeev Khanna, and An Zhu.
 Algorithms for Minimizing Average Weighted Flow Time.
 33rd Symposium on Theory of Computing (STOC), (Jul 2001), Crete, Greece.

 Leana Golubchik, Sanjeev Khanna, Samir Khuller, Ramki Thurimella, and An Zhu.
 Approximation Algorithms for Data Placement on Parallel Disks.
 11th Symposium on Discrete Algorithms (SODA), (Jan 2000), San Francisco.
-Journal version submitted to SICOMP.
+Full version accepted to ACM Trans. on Algorithms.

 Samir Khuller, Balaji Raghavachari, and An Zhu.
 A Uniform Framework for Approximating Weighted Connectivity Problems.
 10th Symposium on Discrete Algorithms (SODA), (Jan '99), Baltimore. (short paper).